ThePyProgrammer/til-25-2b3y/our-rl-solution/README.md

 - [ ] lstm cached hidden + cell states @ inference time
 - reward modelling:
     - [ ] exploration reward for guards
-    - [ ] guard penalty for scout, scout reward for guards
+    - [ ] guard visibility penalty for scout, scout visibility reward for guards
-    - [ ] shared rewards for (+ for scout, - for guards and vice versa)
 - ideas to experiment with:
     - [ ] create our own record of the map to path find towards/away from the scout/guards
     - [ ] teacher (perfect knowledge) to student (limited vision)
     - [ ] "league" of networks (alphastar? style)
-    - [ ] store our own map of the maze
+    - [x] store our own map of the maze

 - who even needs rl?:
-    - [ ] the starting location of the scout is always (0, 0),
-        so the guards could totally just pathfind to some region of interest where the scout could be
+    - [x] the starting location of the scout is always (0, 0), so the guards could totally just pathfind to some region of interest where the scout could be
+    - [ ] make the guard face in the direction with the highest probas as well
+    - [ ] the current pruning makes the mistake of delete all including edge trajectories which are needed